tencent-quantum-lab/tensorcircuit/docs/source/contribs/development_MacM2.md

 conda create --name NewEnv python==3.8.5 conda activate NewEnv
 ```
-Then, install the TensorFlow from `.whl` file (file is attached in *contribs* folder).
+Then, install the TensorFlow from `.whl` file (file can be downloaded from this [URL](https://drive.google.com/drive/folders/1oSipZLnoeQB0Awz8U68KYeCPsULy_dQ7)).
 This will install TensorFlow version 2.4.1
 ```
 pip install ~/Downloads/tensorflow-2.4.1-py3-none-any.whl
 ```